DIY Garage Floor Paint: Rust-Oleum Rock Solid

-- garage floor paint: Rust-Oleum Rock Solid Kit
+- Concrete and garage floor paint: Rust-Oleum Rock Solid Kit

-The first step was to clean the floor really well before using the epoxy kit.
+The first step is to clean the concrete floor really well before using the epoxy kit.

 Then we scrubbed the floor with water and a little bit of dish soap to remove anything else.

-Remember we had never parked a car in here so there were no actual oil stains, if there are you’ll probably want to use something a bit stronger to lift out the oil stains so the coating sticks to your floor properly.
+Remember we had never parked a car in here so there were no actual oil stains; if your floor has them, you'll probably want to use something a bit stronger to lift out the stains so the coating sticks to your floor properly.

 Once the scrubbing was complete, we rinsed the floor with the hose and used a squeegee to remove the excess water.
 You don't want any puddles of water.

-The Rustoleum garage floor paint comes with an etching solution that you mix with water and pour on to open up the pores in your concrete.
+The Rustoleum floor kit comes with an etching solution that you mix with water and pour on to open up the pores in your concrete.